ianmcgregor/frontend-project-template/README.md

 $ npm install -g karma-cli
 $ karma start
 ```
 A report highlighting any failed test will be output to the console.
+Karma will keep running until the task is terminated and will rerun the tests when files are saved.